yijiax919/stats507-coursework/final_project/README.md

 This is the final project for STATS 507.

 ## Project Overview
-This project compares classical machine learning baselines and Twitter-specialized transformer models for hate speech detection on the TweetEval hate dataset.
+This project studies hate speech detection on the TweetEval dataset.
+It compares classical machine learning models (such as TF-IDF with Logistic Regression and SVM) with transformer-based models (Twitter RoBERTa and fine-tuned versions).
+The main goal is to evaluate performance differences and understand model behavior.

 ## Main Methods
 - TF-IDF + Logistic Regression